sdmx-twg/vtl/v2.1/docs/reference_manual/operators/Join operators/Join/content.rst

      - the original name of the Component to be renamed
    * - compTo
      - the new name of the Component after the renaming

+..
+[1] In the previous versions for inner_join only one Data Set operand had to be specified;
+       to be more consistent and similarly to SQL syntax, at least to operands are required.

 ------------------------------------
 Semantics  for scalar operations